 Popular planner style | Printed on high-quality paper | Features full-color pages throughout | Includes all major and significant holidays

-The delightful photos of sweet, playful kittens in this engagement calendar will add an element of fun as you plan your weekly schedule.
-BrownTrout’s Wire-O bound engagement calendars display full-color images alongside planner pages for each week of the year.
-The 16-month calendar ( September –December) measures 6" x 7.75" and features a sixteen-month ( September –December) Quick Planner, a Quick Planner, and pages for contacts, dates to remember, and notes.
+The ancient Egyptians considered cats sacred and were likely the first civilization to domesticate these famously independent animals.
+Over the centuries cats have preserved their instinct for solitude while remaining loving companions.
+Those who fancy felines will delight in this wonderful engagement calendar.
+BrownTrouts Wire-O bound weekly engagement calendars display full-color images alongside planner pages for each week of the year.
+The 16-month calendar ( September December) measures 6" x 7.75" and features a sixteen-month ( September December) Quick Planner, a Quick Planner, and pages for contacts, dates to remember, and notes.
 This planner is perfect to carry and easily helps to keep track of important dates, contacts, and other events at a glance.
 Each calendar month is easy to glance at and see what responsibilities you have coming up, so make sure you stay organized through the year!
 Personalization is easy with different colors for appointments and trips, add stickers or stickie notes for a quick reference, or create your own system of symbols and abbreviations.

 - Popular planner style!

 - Easily jot down notes, appointments and reminders

 - Stay on organized and on track the entire year

 - Perfect to carry all year